tuskat/teddys-crew/src/games/cadre-de-guerre/thonking.md

   -> Think about a different bonus combo should give.

 -> Higher the combo the more often the ultimate is available

+# Emphasis matches importance
+# Friends information
+- closely contextually related
+- enemies (opposite) proximity violation
+- sharp corner are naturally important

+What are the most important *pixels* on screens